saikiran123456/ResearchPaper_Academics/README.md

 # MyResearchPaper Publication (Logo Detection and Recognition from Scanned Images)
-Back in 2019, I started getting interested in Machine Learning, Artificial Intelligence and I did a Research project during my Computer Engineering Graduation (B-Tech First Class Hons) in Fintech Domain
+Back in 2019, I started getting interested in Machine Learning, Artificial Intelligence and I did a Research project during my Computer Engineering in Fintech Domain
 ![image](https://user-images.githubusercontent.com/37768258/207777866-3701c15d-1975-4cdd-a346-9edea92d1d95.png)

 I along with my team of 3 people came up with a Finteh Problem or any Government Organizations/Institutes facing Problems.